data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

 === "SQL"

     In SQL, we can use the `WHERE` clause to filter rows based on specific conditions.
 The syntax should be very familiar to anyone who has worked with SQL before.
-We can use the `pd.read_sql()` function to execute SQL queries and retrieve the data from the database.
+We can use the [`pd.read_sql()`][pandas-read_sql] function to execute SQL queries and retrieve the data from the database.
 The result is a Pandas DataFrame that contains only the rows that match the specified condition.
 In the below example, we filter for sales in the "Electronics" category.

+    For more information about filtering in SQL, see the [SQL WHERE clause documentation][sqlite-clause].

     ```py {.sql linenums="1" title="Filter sales for a specific category"}
     electronics_sales_txt: str = """